bloxstreet/support/staff-information/staff-promotions.md

 > 2. Store Managers must possess a certain number of characteristics (professionalism, maturity, respect, etc.)
 > 3. Having past moderation history (warnings, kicks, server bans, blacklists, etc.) significantly decreases your chance of a promotion.
 > 4. Store Managers should be in the communications server.
 Talking in channels and attending events does help!
 > 5. Store Managers should frequently work at the store and attend training sessions.
-It is highly recommended to spend more than 120 minutes at the store each week and attend  a reasonable number of training sessions.
+It is highly recommended to spread your time out at the store each week.
+For example, spend an hour at the store each day rather than seven hours one day and then a break for a week.
+Additionally, attend a reasonable number of training sessions.
 Be sure to WORK when you’re at the store.
 Going off-duty or supervising will not increase your chances of a promotion.
 > 6. Please do NOT suck up to SHRs for a promotion.
 Store Managers may be blacklisted from obtaining Store Director if caught simping.
 > 7. Hinting for a promotion will not benefit you in any way.
 > 8. If you encounter a disruptive customer, deal with them calmly and professionally.
 Follow the procedures for handling a disruptive customer.